-Barton College admits students on the basis of individual merit without regard to age, gender, race, color, creed, national or ethnic origin, or disability.
+Barton College is committed to providing programs and opportunities to encourage the intellectual, spiritual, social, and cultural development of its students and to challenge them for future leadership and service to their local and global communities.
+Barton College admits students on the basis of individual merit without regard to age, gender, race, color, creed, national or ethical origin, or disability.
 Application forms may be requested from the Office of Admissions or completed online at www.barton.edu.
 Many high school and transfer counselors also have applications available.